Smyrna, Delaware: Transportation

 The Delaware Route 1 toll road is the most prominent highway serving Smyrna.
 It passes along the eastern edge of the town, with access provided at Exit 114 (South Smyrna) and Exit 119 (North Smyrna), both connecting to US 13.
 U.S. Route 13 is the main north–south road through Smyrna, passing through the town on Dupont Boulevard.
 The Smyrna Rest Area is located north of Smyrna at the junction of US 13 and DE 1 at Exit 119.
 US 13 and DE 1 both run south to Dover and north to Wilmington.
 Delaware Route 6 runs east–west through Smyrna, heading west to Clayton and Blackiston and east to Woodland Beach.
 Delaware Route 300 begins at US 13 and heads west along with DE 6 through Smyrna before splitting to the southwest and heading toward Kenton.
-DART First State provides bus service to Smyrna along Route 120, which provides local service south to Dover and connects to the local bus routes serving the Dover area; Route 301, which provides express service south to Dover and north to Wilmington from the Smyrna Rest Area; and Route 302, which provides service south to Dover and north to Middletown and Newark from the Smyrna Rest Area.
+DART First State provides bus service to Smyrna along Route 120, which provides local service south to Dover and connects to the local bus routes serving the Dover area; Route 301, which provides express service south to Dover and north to Wilmington from the Smyrna Rest Area; and Route 302, which provides service south to Dover and north to Middletown from the Smyrna Rest Area.
 Smyrna Airport, a general aviation airport, is located to the east of Smyrna.